phrenotype/qorm/docs/tutorial/crud.md

 ]);
 ```

-To find out more about other ways to update records, please refer to [ this page ](./../parts/making_queries.md)
+To find out more about other ways to update records, please refer to [ this page ](./../parts/making_queries.md#updating)
 To find out more about filters , please refer to [ this page ](./../parts/query_filters.md)

 ## DELETE
 ```php
 $post = Post::items()->filter(['id'=>4])->delete();
 ```
+To find out other ways to delete objects, please refer to [ this page ](./../parts/making_queries.md#deleting-objects)
 To find out more about filters , please refer to [ this page ](./../parts/query_filters.md)

 And that's it !